-The Student Health Service is a walk-in clinic located in the lower level of East Hall and accessed from the parking lot next to the Campus Center.
-It is staffed by registered nurses and is open Monday through Friday, 8 a.m. to 6 p.m., and Saturday, 9 a.m. until noon.
+Student Health Services is a walk-in clinic located in the lower level of Gillette Residence and accessed from the parking lot next to the Campus Center.
+It is staffed by registered nurses and is open Monday through Friday, 8 a.m. to 6 p.m.
 The goal is to promote wellness and the treatment and prevention of illness in the college community.

-Services include nursing assessment and treatment of illness and injury, health screening and risk appraisals, health education, resource materials, allergy injections, immunizations, laboratory services, and daily delivery service from the local pharmacy.
+Services include nursing assessment and treatment of illness and injury, health education, resource materials, allergy injections, immunizations, laboratory services, and daily delivery service from the local pharmacy.
+If necessary, students will be given an appointment at the Health Center with the College Physician following a nursing evaluation.
+Four on-site physician visits per year are provided for free.
+For each subsequent visit, a fee of \$10 is charged.
 Referrals are made to local physicians, area specialists, or emergency departments when indicated.
-The college provides three illness visits per student per year to Houghton physicians.
-Additional physician visits and visits due to accident or injury are billed through insurance.